isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Academic.md

 * applying the double entry system of recording business transactions
 * synthesis and presentation skills in the preparation of accounting information in a suitable form
-* analytical skill in interpreting financial statements and analysing the effects of business&nbsp;transactions and accounting adjustments on financial statements
+* analytical skill in interpreting financial statements and analysing the effects of business transactions and accounting adjustments on financial statements
-* evaluative skill in evaluating businesses for their profitability, liquidity and efficiency of inventory&nbsp;and trade receivables management using financial information and ratios
+* evaluative skill in evaluating businesses for their profitability, liquidity and efficiency of inventory and trade receivables management using financial information and ratios
 * decision-making skill in evaluating choices using both accounting and non-accounting information.

 **Relevant Courses in Poly**